 I love light.
 I love trying to take pictures that I’m told I shouldn’t take.
-I’ve frustrated myself rather this afternoon, after seeing this awesome shot from my newest photographer crush on instagram. @me_and_orla: "Shooting into the #light again!
+I’ve frustrated myself rather this afternoon, after seeing this awesome shot from my newest photographer crush on instagram.
+View this post on Instagram @me_and_orla: "Shooting into the #light again!
 Oh what a lovely light.
-It took me a long time to realise that it's ok […]
+It took me a long time […]

 Comments welcome.
 I have no idea what I’m doing.
 Does it show?